Yandex Cloud

 Note

-• To activate the approval rules, specify a GitLab token.
+• To activate the approval rules, provide the GitLab token.

 6. Under Advanced settings, enable or disable deletion of untagged images.
 This setting affects the amount of free disk space on the instance.